JeroldGomez/e-commerce-website-optimization-analysis/README.md

 # E-commerce Website Optimization Analysis

 Hello there!
 I've recently completed the Google Data Analytics Professional Certificate on Coursera, and I've gained valuable insights and skills that I'm excited to put into practice.
-Through the course's learning structure: **Ask, Prepare, Process, Analyze, Share & Act**.
+Through the course's learning structure: *Ask, Prepare, Process, Analyze, Share & Act*.
 This learning path serves as my guide as I navigate through the data, ensuring a systematic and insightful approach.

 I'll walk you through how I approached the e-commerce website optimization case study.
 For this project, I've chosen to utilize the powerful combination of RStudio and Tableau, leveraging the strengths of both tools to dive deep into the data.

 ### Case Study Track B

 For Track B, I had the freedom to choose my own questions and dataset.
 In this case study, I focused on optimizing the conversion rates of an e-commerce website.

+### Scenario

+You are a junior data analyst working for a business intelligence consultant.
+You have been at your job for six months, and your boss feels you are ready for more responsibility.
+He has asked you to lead a project for a brand new client — this will involve everything from defining the business task all the way through presenting your data-driven recommendations.
+You will choose the topic, ask the right questions, identify a fresh dataset and ensure its integrity, conduct analysis, create compelling data visualizations, and prepare a presentation.

+### Ask

+**Topic:** E-commerce Website User Behavior Analysis for Optimization

+**Problem:** The e-commerce website has been experiencing a decline in conversion rates over the past few months.
+The company wants to identify the key factors affecting the conversion rates and optimize the website to improve user engagement and increase conversions.

+**Metrics to Measure:**

+- Conversion Rate: Measure the percentage of website visitors who make a purchase.
+- Average Session Duration: Analyze how long users spend on the website.
+- Traffic Source: Examine the effectiveness of different platforms (accessed_From) in bringing users to the website.
+- Demographic Insights: Utilize age, gender, and country data to understand user demographics.
+- Membership Influence: Investigate how membership status correlates with conversion rates.

+**Stakeholders:**

+- Marketing Team: Interested in refining marketing strategies based on effective traffic sources.
+- UX/UI Team: Concerned with improving the user experience on the website.
+- Executives/Management: Interested in overall business performance and revenue.
+- Audience: The primary audience for the case study includes data analysts, marketing professionals, and UX/UI designers within the company.

+**How Insights Help:**

+- Marketing: Insights will help in refining and targeting marketing strategies based on effective traffic sources and demographic preferences.
+- UX/UI Team: Recommendations for improving the user interface and experience to increase session duration and engagement.
+- Executives/Management: Make data-driven decisions to allocate resources effectively and prioritize improvements.